 - 1. Improving population health and healthcare; - 2.
 Tackling unequal outcomes and access; - 3.
-Enhancing Productivity and Value for Money; - Helping the NHS to support broader social and 4. economic development.
+Enhancing Productivity and Value for Money; - 4.
+Helping the NHS to support broader social and economic development.

-The strategic changes being implemented are significant in terms of how we are being asked to operate but they are consistent with our purpose.
+The strategic changes being implemented are significant in terms of how we are being asked to operate but they are consistent with our vision.

-During the first part of 2021/22 we will be engaging with colleagues and partners to define our purpose and strategic objectives.
+During the first part of 2021/22 we will be engaging with colleagues and partners to confirm our purpose and define our strategic objectives.